jeremymcrae/bgen/README.md

 ### Another bgen reader
 This is a package for reading [bgen files](https://www.well.ox.ac.uk/~gav/).

-This package uses cython to wrap c++ code for bgen parsing.
-It's fairly quick, it can parse genotypes from 500,000 individuals at ~100 variants per second within python.
+This package uses cython to wrap c++ code for parsing bgen files.
+It's fairly quick, it can parse genotypes from 500,000 individuals at >100 variants per second within python.

+This has been tested with UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed genotype probabilities, but the other versions and compression schemes should also work).

 #### Install
-`pip install bgen`
+`pip install bgen` (possibly needs `pip install cython` beforehand)

 #### Usage
 ```python